Henry-Yip/Henry-Yip.github.io/_Pokemon/Basics.markdown

 This format is unsurprisingly unfair because steel type do get their advantage in this field, but this analysis is only done for fun and should not be taken seriously.

+- Edit: This may not be the case.
+Aggron gets a pitful score of $$-2.722025122$$, as it strictly loses to Mewtwo and Dragonite (Despite having Dragon Tail as fast move!), and very strictly loses to GiratinaO and Zacian